evanwappel/conference_central/README.md

 Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

-Task 4: Add a Task
+## Task 4: Add a Task

 Overview

-When a new session is added to a conference, check the speaker.
-If there is more than one session by this speaker at this conference, also add a new Memcache entry that features the speaker and session names.
-You can choose the Memcache key.
+- When a new session is added to a conference, check the speaker.
+- If there is more than one session by this speaker at this conference, also add a new Memcache entry that features the speaker and session names.
+- I can choose the Memcache key.

-Define the following Endpoints method
+Endpoints

 getFeaturedSpeaker()